Dismiss Modal

 Rhonda Zillmer

-Rhonda Zillmer, PharmD, is the current Medication Safety Officer for WakeMed.
+Rhonda Zillmer, PharmD is the current Medication Safety Officer for WakeMed Health & Hospitals.
 She is responsible for identifying opportunities to improve medication safety, designing and implementing solutions to support the highest quality medication management system.
-Since joining WakeMed in 2003, she has been in several positions within the Department of Pharmacy such as Pediatric Clinical Specialist, Pediatric Clinical Coordinator, and the North Hospital Pharmacy Manager.
+Rhonda is also the Pharmacy Manager for Women’s and Children’s services for the Raleigh Hospital.
+Since joining WakeMed in 2003, she has worked in various positions in the Department of Pharmacy including as the Pediatric Clinical Specialist, Pediatric Clinical Coordinator, and the North Hospital Pharmacy Manager.
 Rhonda received her PharmD from the University of Georgia and completed a pharmacy practice residency at The Children’s Hospital in Denver, Colorado.
-She completed her Masters of Business Administration program at Meredith College in Raleigh in December 2019.
-Rhonda lives in Cary with her husband, two teenagers and their sweet dog, Daisy.
+Rhonda lives in Cary with her husband; she has a daughter who attends NC State studying Textile Technology and a son who is a junior in high school and competitive rock climber.

 Email: rhzillmer@wakemed.org.